How To Look After Natural Grey Hair

 Transition to grey hair with highlights and lowlights

-Highlights and lowlights are a great way of gently growing in the grey.
-It’s important to keep hair well hydrated during this process and we recommend using a hair mask for dry or colour-treated hair to keep your hair in good health throughout.
+It’s a great way of gently growing in the grey.
+It’s vital to keep hair well hydrated during this process, and I recommend using a hair mask for dry or colour-treated hair to keep your hair in good health throughout.

 Semi-permanent colour to transition to grey hair

-These are just some of the questions we have been asked over our years in the salon about how to look after grey hair and we’ve summarised the key points below:
+Those are just a few questions I’ve had during my years in the salon about how to look after grey hair.

 - Grey is generally finer and drier.
 Choose a shampoo for volume and a conditioner for moisture.